 Last July, I spent a fair amount time with the readings for Athanasius' feast, getting ready to write a reflection for this month's Give Us This Day about the melodies I hear in my head when I pray the Psalms.
-(You can read the reflection at PrayTell.)
+(A short excerpt from the piece is below.)
 I'm getting ready to go on retreat in a couple of weeks, looking forward to spending some time soaking in sung psalmody at a Camoldolese monastery.
 Other than the Liturgy of the Hours and the Eucharist, this retreat time will be totally silent, not even a daily consultation with a spiritual director.
 No Wi-Fi, no cell phone signal.
 I'm going to the desert and the psalms will be the only voices I hear.

 You can hear Margaret Rizza's setting of Psalm 67 here.
 It's track 09.